kchabau/Correlational-Analysis-of-Cardiac-Health-Metrics-Jan-2025-Project/Method/README.md

 At a later time, we will use **Visualization Tools** to better understand impact of each risk factor.

-This query resulted in over **2,245 records**.
+This query resulted in **2,245 records**.
 Below is an illustration of some of the data queried.

 | Gender | Heart_Attack | age_group | bp_group | bmi_group | cholesterol_group | Confirmed Heart Attack Count | % of Heart Attack in Group | % of Total Population |
 | ------ | ------------ | --------- | -------- | --------- | ----------------- | ---------------------------- | -------------------------- | --------------------- |